fabiotavarespr/deck-api/README.md

 ## Tests

 The tests could be executed by your favorite IDE or executing the command `make tests` or even executing `go test ./...` .
-To generated the mocks, execute `make mocks`.
+To generate the mocks, execute `make mocks`.

 ## API